California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 - [isort](https://marketplace.visualstudio.com/items?itemName=ms-python.isort)
 - [Tasks](https://marketplace.visualstudio.com/items?itemName=actboy168.tasks)

+### Developing from another machine

+You can develop remotely by connecting VS Code on your local machine to the Jetson over SSH.

+1. Follow the [Environment Setup](#environment-setup) steps on the Jetson.
+2. Install the VS Code [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack on your local machine.
+3. Open the Command Palette and run **Remote-SSH: Connect to Host**, then enter `<username>@<jetson-ip>`.
+This will open a new VS Code window connected to the Jetson.
+4. In that SSH-connected VS Code window, open the remote `~/laser-runner-cutter/ros2/` folder.
+5. When prompted, click **Reopen in Container** (or run `Dev Containers: Reopen in Container` from the command palette).

+VS Code will build and attach to the Dev Container on the Jetson.
+You may need to go into the Extensions tab and click "Install in Dev Container" for your extensions.
+All subsequent editing, building, and debugging happens on the Jetson while the UI runs locally.

 ### VS Code Tasks

 Common workflows are defined in [.vscode/tasks.json](.vscode/tasks.json) and can be run via `Tasks: Run Task` in the command palette, or the Tasks status bar button.